Photon-HDF5/photon-hdf5/docs/contributing.rst

 - **Contributing to phconvert``**: you can open issues to report bugs, discuss usage or propose enhancements.
-You are also more than welcome to send PR for fixes or enhancements to the libray.
+You are also more than welcome to send PR for fixes or enhancements to the library.
 The official repository is `this one <https://github.com/Photon-Data/phconvert>`__.